Mexico Register Travel insurance Destinations

 Latest updates: Assistance - removal of mission closure

 MEXICO - Exercise a high degree of caution

-Exercise a high degree of caution in Mexico due to high levels of criminal activity, as well as demonstrations, protests and occasional illegal roadblocks throughout the country.
+Exercise a high degree of caution in Mexico due to high levels of criminal activity and occasional illegal roadblocks throughout the country.

-Avoid non-essential travel to the following northern states due to high levels of violence, linked mainly to organized crime:
+Avoid non-essential travel to the following areas due to high levels of violence and organized crime:

 Safety and security